 In finance, having good numbers is always a challenge.

-Below download Michael’s Pre-Convention Draft Version of his Solar and Energy Storage Northeast 2020 Paper.
+Below download the Pre-Convention Draft Version of Michael’s Solar and Energy Storage Northeast 2020 Paper.

-Below download the paper’s Excel LCOS Algorithm Workbook.
+Below download his paper’s Excel LCOS Algorithm Workbook.
 It is complete unless you find some errors.

 Stay tuned!
-More information on my CleanPower 2020 paper to come!
+More information on Michael’s CleanPower 2020 paper will be forthcoming!

 Michael’s NEW Web of Science ResearcherID is AAG-6642-2019.
 Use this ID and the search function to find his researcher Web of Science Profile at Publons.
 Go to https://publons.com/about/home/